Arun Kumar Ahuja

-Arun Kumar Ahuja (real name Gulshan Singh Ahuja) (17 January 1917 – 3 July 1998), popularly known as Aroon, was an Indian actor and producer who was active in Hindi cinema from the 1940s through to the early 1960s, appearing in over 30 films in both leading and supporting roles.
+Arun Kumar Ahuja (real name Gulshan Singh Ahuja) (26 January 1918 – 3 July 1998), popularly known as Aroon, was an Indian actor and producer who was active in Hindi cinema from the 1940s through to the early 1980s, appearing in over 40 films in both leading and supporting roles.

 He was married to singer and actress Nirmala Devi and is the father of actor Govinda.

 Career

 Ahuja was discovered in Lahore where director Mehboob Khan was on a search for newcomers and Ahuja successfully auditioned and made his debut in the 1939 film Ek Hi Raasta for Sagar Movietone.
-He went on to act in over 35 films throughout the 1940s and early 1950s playing leading and supporting roles for film banners such as National Studios, Ranjit Studios and Sagar Movietone.
+He went on to act in over a dozen films throughout the 1940s and early 1950s playing leading and supporting roles for film banners such as National Studios, Ranjit Studios and Sagar Movietone.
 He also sang in most of his films as was the tradition in those days before professional singers were used for playback singing.

-In 1940, he played perhaps his most well known role in Mehboob Khan's Aurat where he acted opposite Sardar Akhtar.
+In 1940, he played perhaps his most well known role in Mehboob Khan's Aurat, where he acted opposite Sardar Akhtar.
 This film was later remade as the more famous and well known blockbuster Mother India (1957).
 He was paired with actresses such as Shobhana Samarth, Monica Desai and Khursheed Bano throughout his career.
 He also made a popular pairing with his wife Nirmala Devi in several films such as Savera (1942), Chalis Karod (1946) and Ghunghat (1946).

 In 1948, he set up his own production company named Arun Productions and produced and starred in the film Sehra.
 Sehra was a box office failure and Ahuja suffered financial losses due to which his career went into decline.
 He produced another film named Jo Hai Saajan which was never released.

-He continued playing small roles in films such as Aulad (1954) and Shriman Satyawadi (1960) and quit the film industry after his last film appearance in Hameer Hath (1964).

 The losses Ahuja suffered from his home productions resulted in him selling off his Bungalow in Mumbai's Carter Road in Bandra and shifting his entire family to a chawl in Virar in the early 1960s.
 His health failed during this time and his wife Nirmala had to work as a singer on radio and touring concerts to provide for the family of three daughters and two sons.

+He continued working occasionally in the following decades, playing small roles in films such as Aulad (1954), Shriman Satyawadi (1960) and Parwana (1971).
+He made his last film appearance in the 1984 film Abodh.

 Arun lived a reclusive life after leaving the film industry and died in 1998 at the age of 81 of a heart attack.